 Get a primary care doctor (if you don’t already have one) and tell that you want to do comprehensive blood testing (you can print out this article and give your doc the list above).
 However, be prepared that you doc will say that all of these labs are not “necessary”.
 Just reply “they may not be necessary for you, but they are necessary for me”.
 Some or all of the labs you can put on your health insurance.

 Order your blood tests online.
 If you order your blood tests online you don’t need a doctor and it won’t be covered by any health insurance.
-One of the best online blood test providers is Life Extension.
-If you order via Life Extension, they will mail you the lab requisition; a document that you bring to LabCorp, where you do the blood draw.
-Life Extension offers a large menu of blood test:
+One of our recommended online blood test

-For hormones, Life Extension has separate packages for men and women.
 When ordering lab tests online it is important to remember the packages offered (and their names) are not standardized, and different packages may contain one or several of the labs you will find in other packages.
-To get everything, you may have to order a few packages as well as individual test that are sold separately (most of what you find in the packages you can also buy separately).
+To get everything, you may have to order a few packages as well as individual test that are sold separately (all labs that you find in the lab panels you can also buy separately).

 Here you got the info you need to make the best ever foolproof investment in your health!
-When it comes to nutrients, it strikes me how common it is for people to take a bunch of suppslements without knowing their nutritiona status, i.e. their circulating levels of nutrients (or nutrient related biomarkers).
+When it comes to nutrients, it strikes me how common it is for people to take a bunch of supplements without knowing their nutrition status, i.e. their circulating levels of nutrients (or nutrient related biomarkers).

 In an upcoming article I will go into what parameters to especially look out for, how to interpret reference “normal” ranges, and what you should do if your levels are not in the ideal health promotion range, which is not equivalent to the normal range.
 Stay tuned…